Animated stretch preview.

 - 3Follow your hand with your eyes if it feels good.
 Keep the knees heavy so the twist stays in the upper back.

-- 4Hold the stretch for 90 seconds, then release gradually and notice how thoracic spine feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how thoracic spine feels before repeating or switching sides.

 Follow your hand with your eyes if it feels good.
 Keep the knees heavy so the twist stays in the upper back.